danya02/obsidian-wadayama-notes/Notes/People/At Camping Site/Martin.md

 Martin adds that in the fog, he saw a real ghost, but Patrick says he'd read too much folklore and went into too many forests.

+Asked about talking to locals.
+They say it's difficult and they don't manage with the translator.

+Asked about the [[Mystery woman]].
+Patrick said he'd went to the [[Izakaya]] but people looked at her badly.
+Patrick said he saw a girl on the roads (often at the [[Shrine]]), and he tried to contact her but she always shyly went away.

+Said that they would stay until the [[Festival]].
+They have a powerful laptop that they use to work.